aptech/docs/docs/CR-rowsf.rst

 Purpose
 ----------------

-Returns the number of rows in a GAUSS data set (.dat) file or GAUSS matrix (.fmt) file.
+Returns the number of rows in a GAUSS data set (*.dat*) file or GAUSS matrix (*.fmt*) file.

 Format
 ----------------
 .. function:: rowsf(f)

-    :param f:
+    :param f: file handle of an open file
-    :type f: file handle of an open file
+    :type f: scalar

     :returns: y (*scalar*), number of rows in the specified file.